MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 To use experimental APIs, download a prerelease version of the WebView2 SDK from [Microsoft.Web.WebView2 package](https://www.nuget.org/packages/Microsoft.Web.WebView2).

-To get a Microsoft Edge preview channel, navigate to [Download Microsoft Edge Insider Channels][MicrosoftedgeinsiderDownload].
+To get a Microsoft Edge preview channel, navigate to [Download Microsoft Edge Insider Channels](https://www.microsoftedgeinsider.com/download).

 <!-- intro/overview of 4 approaches ======================================= -->